Updated by Shea Brogren, MOT, OTR/L

-Weighted blankets come in different size, weights, and materials.
-When it comes to these factors, it typically comes down to user preference.
+Weighted blankets come in different sizes, weights, and materials.
+When it comes to these three factors, it's really all about user preference.

-Often times, people will be looking for blankets that help with sensory issues and offer sensory inputs.
-Because of the DTP, all weighted blankets provide some sensory inputs.
+Often times, people will look for blankets that help with sensory issues and offer sensory inputs.
+Because of DTP, all weighted blankets provide some sensory inputs.
 This can be especially helpful for those with autism spectrum disorder, as they often have over-reactive sensory systems.

-However, if you are looking for specifically for a sensory blanket for adults, then you'll typically want to find a fabric that you enjoy the texture of.
+However, if you are looking for specifically for a sensory blanket for adults, then you'll typically want to find a fabric that you love.

 An example of a fabric that gives extra sensory input is the dotted minky fabric, as seen the picture above, which is what we use with our blankets here at Harkla.

 Weighted therapy blankets aren't just great to cuddle with!